 Showing that changes are working and that processes are efficient and being followed correctly can involve extra work.
 However, using a computer system designed to do this auditing for you can be a real time-saver.
 Achiever Medical’s automated auditing captures transactional data that can be used to prove that your samples are being handled in compliance with the HTA.
 In addition, its audit management module allows randomised audits to be quickly set up.
 The results of these audits are easily recorded, along with issues raised and the remedial work undertaken.
 This is all makes regular internal audits really easy and the evidence is massively helpful to external auditors.
 Having it also increases your team’s confidence significantly and a relaxed, confident team will respond much better to a mandatory external audit.

-Who knows, you may even enjoy your next audit!
+Who knows, if you implement our 5 key success factors for laboratory compliance you may even enjoy your next audit!